-If you have termites and/or suspect them don’t panic.
+If you have the little buggers and/or suspect them don’t panic.
 After calming yourself you need to find an experienced Phoenix exterminator familiar with all types of termites Phoenix.
 I repeat find an experienced Phoenix exterminator familiar with ALL TYPES OF TERMITES PHOENIX.
 Not all termites are the same and many species will not require an expensive termite treatment.
 This is important as most Phoenix exterminators are familiar with the more common species and have little knowledge/experience with less common types of termites Phoenix.
 Missing the subtle signs of infestation from less common species can leave a homeowner with a false sense of security and thousands of dollars worth of hidden damage.
 Misidentification can result in unnecessary termite treatment services and exposure to harsh chemicals.

 Some termite species will invade your home from underground, others via flight, from the outside or be imported directly into you home.
 Depending upon the species termite treatment methods will vary.
 For example Western Drywood Termites can invade via flight so termite treatment methods involving trenching the soil and drilling abutting concrete provides little protection.

 Desert Termites are the most common species and although capable of invading your home or business they are typically found outside on wood fences, tree trunks, or wood debris left on the ground.
 Desert Termites normally live below ground, surfacing after rain fall or heavy watering, building distinctive thin sheets of soil over food source(s).
 Because Desert Termites are larger than our native subterranean termites their above ground shelter tubes are much larger in diameter.
 Distinctive shelter tubes are often found in home crawl spaces.